When will the next Prime Minister be announced? How will the PM be chosen and will Truss win?

 Going head-to-head in the race for Prime Minister are current Foreign Secretary Liz Truss and former Chancellor Rishi Sunak.

-With only two remaining, Tory party members (roughly 180,000 people) must now vote for their favourite.
+With only two remaining, Tory party members (roughly 180,000 people) have voted for their favourite.

 Most Popular